-Maintenance Free Dry Charge Battery.
-Almost identical to the Maintenance Free Battery except that battery acid (supplied with the new battery) must be added before use.
-However, once that task is completed these are the same as the regular Maintenance Free variety.
+- Maintenance Free Dry Charge Battery.
+Almost identical to the Maintenance-Free Battery except for that battery acid (supplied with the new battery) must be added before use.
+However, once that task is completed these are the same as the regular Maintenance-Free variety.

 So what can you say about a battery?
 Once it does what it’s supposed to, what more is there?
-The UBCD5745 does exactly what you want from a conventional lead acid battery.
-Bought for a reasonable price, I installed the new UBCD5745 on my ageing Honda, with absolutely no problems regarding fit or size, fired her up and started first time.
+The UBCD5745 does exactly what you want from a conventional lead-acid battery.
+Bought for a reasonable price, I installed the new UBCD5745 on my aging Honda, with absolutely no problems regarding fit or size, fired her up, and started the first time.
 Perfect!

 An added bonus is that the battery is spill- and leak-proof and so far so good.
 I guess if there is nothing to complain about in terms of price and performance, then that has to be a pretty good recommendation in itself.

 For owners of Kawasaki or Yamaha motorcycles, the Yuasa YUAM320BS is probably the best motorcycle battery for your requirements.
 While the 320BS is versatile and fits most motorcycles, it is particularly suitable for Japanese models and gets high praise from friends of mine who all drive Japanese-made bikes.

 This is a dry charge maintenance-free battery meaning you must add the supplied acid first before charging the battery but once that is done you then have a maintenance-free battery.
 If you have never done this before and it sounds a bit daunting, believe me, it’s not.
 It is simply a matter of letting the acid drain into the battery (takes approximately 20 minutes), replace the cap, and charge up the battery for a couple of hours and you’re ready to roll.